-There have been no other significant subsequent events which would impact on the financial statements of the company as at the date of approval of the financial statements.
+There have been no significant events which would impact on the financial statements of the company as at the date of approval of the financial statements.

 19 Assist with preparation of the financial statements

 In common with many other businesses of our size and nature we use our auditors to assist with the preparation of the financial statements.